 - Water

-- 1 ham shank or hock
+- 1 ham hock or ham shank

 - 4 cups low-sodium chicken broth vegetable stock or chicken stock